EdDataScienceEES/tutorial-rayrr13/docs/index.md

 inverts <- read.csv("data/invert_data.csv")
 ~~~

 The data consists of invertebrate order abundance measured at varying distances from paths (1, 3, 7 and 15 m).
 Distance from paths was used as a proxy to quantify different levels of disturbance.
-Data was collected using 1 m<sup>2</sup> quadrats at each distance at 5 different grassland sites, along 3 different transects in each site, around Oban, Scotland, giving a total sample size of *n = 60*.
+Data was collected using pitfall traps at each distance at 5 different grassland sites, along 3 different transects in each site, around Oban, Scotland, giving a total sample size of *n = 60*.
 The aim of the study is to see if communities at different distances from paths had different community composition and provided empirical evidence supporting the IDH.
 This leaves us with the following research question for our study: **Does the order composition of invertebrate communities vary at different distances from paths?**

 *Note: In this case we can use order as our taxonomical unit of interest rather than species as it is the functional traits and their diversity (competitors vs dispersers) we are interested in, not the species themselves.*